Sweet Potato & Ballymaloe Diced Irish Beetroot Dip, with a Bulgur Wheat & Pistachio Salad

 - 50g thick Greek yogurt (plus an extra 50g to garnish)

 - 250g sachet of cooked mixed grains

 - 15g mint (chopped)

 - 40g pistachios (chopped)

-- 80g feta cheese
+- 80g Feta cheese

-- Ballymaloe French Dressing
+- Ballymaloe Classic French Dressing

 - Take your sachet of cooked grains.
-Add to a bowl with 1 tbsp of Ballymaloe Classic French Dressing, the lemon juice and 50ml of the olive oil.
+Add to a bowl with 1 tbsp of Ballymaloe Classic French Dressing, your lemon juice and 50ml of the olive oil.
 Taste for seasoning.
 Combine & set aside to allow the grains time to soak up all the lovely juices.

 - While the pan is hot, lightly toast your spices and add these and the honey to the processor.